jasminepvo/100devs/journal.md

 • Watch [Jake Archibald: In The Loop - setTimeout, micro tasks, requestAnimationFrame, requestIdleCallback, …](https://www.youtube.com/watch?v=cCOL7MC4Pl0) ✔️ <br>
 • Started and finished Class 37 lecture on Youtube<br>
 • Make a coin flip game where the randomization happens server side<br>
-• Start Open Source Project [Hot Soups Contributors Page](https://github.com/HotSoupRepos/WebApp-FrontEnd)<br>
 • Finish [Build a Simple CRUD app with Node, Express, and MongoDB] (https://zellwk.com/blog/crud-express-mongodb/) ✔️ <br>
-• Started and finished Class 38 lecture on Youtube<br>
 • Create [Render](https://render.com), [Mongo Atlas](https://mongodb.com), [Postman](https://postman.com) Accounts ✔️ <br>
 • Do 1 problems of [8Kyu Fundamentals Track](https://github.com/jasminepvo/codewars)<br>
-• Build React AirBnb Experiences Clone Lesson 1-27 of [React Scrimba](https://scrimba.com/learn/learnreact)<br>
-• Complete AWS SheBuilds program - [Module 1-2](https://explore.skillbuilder.aws/learn/signin)<br>
-• Complete AWS SheBuilds program - [Module 3-4](https://explore.skillbuilder.aws/learn/signin)<br>

 #### Thoughts

 • Class 37 walked through Node, what an event loop is, stack, queue, callbacks.. good stuff.
 Added all the BANKI q's to my ANKI so I can review them while I'm on the plane this weekend.
-Going out of town for a wedding Thursday but I still plan to push Codewars/BANKI daily.
+Going out of town for a wedding Thursday but I still plan to push Codewars/BANKI daily.<br>

+• WOW.
+Finally got through the Simple CRUD app walkthrough.
+Learned so much and pushed to Github however I do need to go back in and make it look good.
+Glad to have everything connected for now.
+I might also change the concept of it all also.<br>

 ---